Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - balance disturbances

 It is a known fact that millions of Americans suffer from nasal allergies.
-Nasal allergies are known as hay fever, which symptoms typically transpire from being near fragrant flowers, trees, grasses, and shrubs.
+Nasal allergies are known as hay fever.
+Symptoms typically transpire from being near fragrant flowers, trees, grasses, and shrubs.
 However, fragrant flowers are not the cause of hay fever.

-Our ear, nose, and throat specialists in Lawrenceville and Johns Creek, GA can determine the underling causes for your allergies.
-We can setup a management plan to improve your daily life.
+Our ear, nose, and throat specialists and allergists in Lawrenceville and Johns Creek, GA, can determine the underlying causes for your allergies.
+We can set up a management plan to improve your daily life.

 What are the Most Common Types of Allergens?